 Because the Richard Waynforth Trust is a restricted fund, all income that is not spent on grant making is retained as reserves; there is no discretionary spending.
 Because the trust has had high reserves, in October 2014, the Charity Commission extended its geographical coverage to include both Southern East Anglia and Norfolk & Waveney Area Meetings.
+In addition, in January 2025 the objectives were widened to include charities, social enterprises and community projects that are based within 10 miles of a Quaker Meeting in Norfolk, Suffolk or north Essex.
 This is helping to increase the trust's grant making and reduce its reserves.